Exo-TiC/ExoTiC-ISM/paper/paper.md

 systematics impacting your measurement, these methods can typically not easily determine which systematics are the most important, and which combination of systematics is specifically affecting your data set. ``ExoTiC-ISM`` allows you to evaluate a grid of instrument systematic models to obtain the needed information on the dominant systematics enabling you to design the next observation to be more efficient and precise.
+As the authors of the original method paper state [@wakeford2016]: “The use of marginalisation allows for transparent interpretation and understanding of the instrument and the impact of each systematic [model] evaluated statistically for each data set, expanding the ability to make true and comprehensive comparisons between exoplanet atmospheres.”

 The currently implemented instrument systematic grid is composed of a series of 49 polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016],